Inbibo/adonisfx_docs/docs/licensing.md

 The steps to run or install the floating licensing server on a dedicated Linux machine are the following:

-1. Locate the `turbofloatserver` for Linux at [https://wyday.com/download/](https://wyday.com/download/) or directly from [https://wyday.com/limelm/api/TurboFloat-Server-Linux.zip](https://wyday.com/limelm/api/TurboFloat-Server-Linux.zip) and add it to `AdonisFX/licensing/turbo_float_server`.
+1. Locate the `turbofloatserver` in `AdonisFX/licensing/turbo_float_server/linux`.
+If a different executable is required please visit [https://wyday.com/download/](https://wyday.com/download/).
-2. Copy the folder to a preferred location and remove the `.exe` file as it is not required for Linux builds.
+2. Copy the folder to a preferred location.
 3. Copy and paste the `TurboActivate.dat` file (interactive or batch, depending on the server to install) in the same location:
     - `AdonisFX/licensing/interactive/TurboActivate.dat` for interactive mode licenses.
     - `AdonisFX/licensing/batch/TurboActivate.dat` for batch mode licenses.